-We hope that you have fixed the Cox router blinking orange issue by now.
-As you can see the solutions presented above don’t require any tech knowledge from you and you can perform each step easily.
-However, if you prefer to be safe and not touch anything by yourself, and you don’t mind waiting for the tech guy to come, you can always get in touch with the Cox tech support.
-They can really help you fix the problem and enjoy your internet connection like before.
+However, if you don’t feel comfortable playing with network equipment, and you don’t mind waiting for the tech guy to come, you can always get in touch with Cox tech support.
+They can help you fix the problem and enjoy your internet connection like before.

 Hey, I’m David.
 I’ve been working as a wireless network engineer and a network administrator for 15 years.
 During my studies, I also worked as an ISP field technician – that’s when I met Jeremy.

 I hold a bachelor’s degree in network engineering and a master’s degree in computer science and engineering.
 I’m also a Cisco-certified service provider.

 In my professional career, I worked for router/modem manufacturers and internet providers.
 I like to think that I’m good at explaining network-related issues in simple terms.
 That’s exactly what I’m doing on this website – I’m making simple and easy-to-follow guides on how to install, set up, and troubleshoot your networking hardware.
 I also review new network equipment – modems, gateways, switches, routers, extenders, mesh systems, cables, etc.

 My goal is to help regular users with their everyday network issues, educate them, and make them less scared of their equipment.
 In my articles, you can find tips on what to look for when buying new networking hardware, and how to adjust your network settings to get the most out of your wi-fi.